MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-container-apps.md

 You can inject secrets directly into applications through Spring by using the Azure KeyVault Spring Boot Starter.
 For more information, see [How to use the Spring Boot Starter for Azure Key Vault](../spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault.md).

 > [!NOTE]
-> Migration may require you to rename some secrets.
+> Migration might require you to rename some secrets.
 Update your application code accordingly.

 [!INCLUDE [migrate-all-certificates-to-keyvault-azure-container-apps](includes/migrate-all-certificates-to-keyvault-azure-container-apps.md)]

 ### Configure application performance management (APM) integrations

-Whether your app is deployed from a container image or from code, Azure Container Apps doesn't not interfere with your image or code.
+Whether your app is deployed from a container image or from code, Azure Container Apps doesn't interfere with your image or code.
 Therefore, integrating your application with an APM tool depends on your own preferences and implementation.

 If your application isn't using a supported APM, Azure Application Insights is one option.
-For instructions, refer to [Using Azure Monitor Application Insights with Spring Boot](/azure/azure-monitor/app/java-spring-boot).
+For more information, see [Using Azure Monitor Application Insights with Spring Boot](/azure/azure-monitor/app/java-spring-boot).

 ### Configure per-service secrets and externalized settings

 You can inject configuration settings into each container as environment variables.
-Any changes in the variables will create a new revision for the existing app.
-Secrets are key-value paries and remain valid across all revisions.
+Any changes in the variables create a new revision for the existing app.
+Secrets are key-value pairs and remain valid across all revisions.

 ### Migrate and enable the identity provider

-If any of the Spring Cloud applications require authentication or authorization, ensure they're configured to access the identity provider:
+If any of the Spring Cloud applications require authentication or authorization, use the following guidelines to ensure that they're configured to access the identity provider:

 * If the identity provider is Microsoft Entra ID, no changes should be necessary.
 * If the identity provider is an on-premises Active Directory forest, consider implementing a hybrid identity solution with Microsoft Entra ID.
 For guidance, see the [Hybrid identity documentation](/azure/active-directory/hybrid/).